Healthdirect Free Australian health advice you can count on.

 Achilles tendinitis is another common cause of heel pain.

-It is inflammation of the Achilles tendon, which runs from your heel to your calf.
-This can be caused by tight calf muscles and overuse.
+This is inflammation of the Achilles tendon.
+This tendon runs from your heel to your calf.
+This can be caused by tight calf muscles and being used too much.

 It often causes pain behind your heel.
 It might hurt to rise to stand on your toes.
 It can also cause: